Skip to main content

 Managing model elements within other model elements

 If you add a system to a container diagram, or a container to a component diagram, and want to add elements into these parts, you first have to expand the system/container.
-To do this, right-click on the element you want to expand and select Expanded model element.
+To do this, right-click on the element you want to expand and select Expanded view mode.
 The card then becomes bigger and items can be moved inside.
-You can go back to the simple card view of a system/container by right-clicking again and selecting Model element in the menu.
+You can go back to the simple card view of a system/container by right-clicking again and selecting Normal view mode in the menu.

 As soon as a model element is inside a parent model element (system, container, or group), it cannot be moved outside of the parent element anymore.
 If you want to move an element out of a parent element, you first need to detach it.
 Right-click on the element you want to move and select Detach from group/system/container.
 The element can then be moved outside again.